nknorg/tuna/README.md

 Edit `config.entry.json` with your data:

-* `Services` services you want to use
+* `services` services you want to use
-* `DialTimeout` timeout for NKN node connection
+* `dialTimeout` timeout for NKN node connection
-* `UDPTimeout` timeout for UDP connections
+* `udpTimeout` timeout for UDP connections
-* `NanoPayFee` fee used for nano pay transaction
+* `nanoPayFee` fee used for nano pay transaction
-* `SubscriptionPrefix` prefix appended to topics for subscription
-* `Reverse` should be used to provide reverse tunnel for those who don't have public IP
+* `reverse` should be used to provide reverse tunnel for those who don't have public IP
-* `ReverseBeneficiaryAddr` Beneficiary address (NKN wallet address to receive rewards)
+* `reverseBeneficiaryAddr` Beneficiary address (NKN wallet address to receive rewards)
-* `ReverseTCP` TCP port to listen for connections
+* `reverseTCP` TCP port to listen for connections
-* `ReverseUDP` UDP port to listen for connections
+* `reverseUDP` UDP port to listen for connections
-* `ReverseServiceListenIP` reverse service listen IP
-* `ReversePrice` price for reverse connections
+* `reversePrice` price for reverse connections
-* `ReverseSubscriptionPrefix` prefix appended to topics for reverse subscription
+* `reverseClaimInterval` payment claim interval for reverse connections
-* `ReverseSubscriptionDuration` duration for subscription in blocks
+* `reverseSubscriptionDuration` duration for subscription in blocks
-* `ReverseSubscriptionFee` fee used for subscription
+* `reverseSubscriptionFee` fee used for subscription
-* `ReverseClaimInterval` payment claim interval for reverse connections

 Start tuna entry:
 ```shell